 Penland School of Crafts--An international center of craft education in the mountains of North Carolina

 Spinning Daily–Also from Interweave Press, this is another site packed with good information.
 Take advantage of this sites free e-books

 Ravelry–Join this free site for all the latest on knitting and crocheting

 Weavalution–An online social network for handweavers from around the world.
 The site contains just about anything to do with weaving, including workshops, projects and so much more

 Weaving Today–Another great resource for weavers from Interweave Press.
 This site also offers webinars and informative free e-books from time to time–well worth down loading.

-The Carolina Fiberfest–Our very own celebration of fiber will be held in Raleigh, NC in 2017
+The Carolina Fiberfest–Our very own celebration of fiber held in Raleigh, NC

 MUSEUMS AND GALLERIES: